kelvinzou/MiddleboxSessionProtocol/README.md

 The master branch works now with loss-free migration, but it does not support order preserving.

-Order-preserving branch is still under development.
+Order-preserving branch is finished, with losse order-preserving property